 Now what do you think I should do in this spot?
 I’ve got top pair with a king kicker.
 The obvious draw has bricked.
 Here’s what the Discorders thought:

 - mkindc: “So, to the river, as played… This guy knows you can bluff.
 But what can he bluff-catch with?
 Worse tens for sure.
 What about middle pairs?
 Would he call with 77?
 That’s a tough one.
 I don’t have a good answer.
-In game, I think I check behind because I get a little scared.
+In the game, I think I check behind because I get a little scared.
 But betting might be better.
-Sorry that’s not a particularly definitive answer, but it’s close.”
+Sorry, that’s not a particularly definitive answer, but it’s close.”

 - saibot: “Since we know live players don’t bluff raise enough in this spot (AND under-protect their calling ranges on earlier streets) it seems to me we can throw GTO out of the window and go for smallish thin value here versus the average opponent.”